-Our stock is currently traded on NASDAQ, but we can provide no assurance that we will be able to maintain an active trading market on NASDAQ or any other exchange in the future.
+Our stock is currently traded on Nasdaq, but we can provide no assurance that we will be able to maintain an active trading market on Nasdaq or any other exchange in the future.
 The trading volume of our stock tends to be low relative to our total outstanding shares, and we have several stockholders who hold substantial blocks of our stock.
-As of September 30, 2018, we had 39,315,785 shares of common stock outstanding, and stockholders holding at least 5% of our stock, individually or with affiliated persons or entities, collectively beneficially owned or controlled approximately 70.4% of such shares and one stockholder beneficially owned 32.4% of our outstanding common stock.
+As of December 31, 2018, we had 49,338,473 shares of common stock outstanding, and stockholders holding at least 5% of our stock, individually or with affiliated persons or entities, collectively beneficially owned or controlled approximately 46.6% of such shares and one stockholder beneficially owned 25.3% of our outstanding common stock.
 Sales of large numbers of shares by any of our large stockholders could adversely affect our trading price, particularly given our relatively small historic trading volumes.
 If stockholders holding shares of our common stock sell, indicate an intention to sell, or if it is perceived that they will sell, substantial amounts of their common stock in the public market, the trading price of our common stock could decline.
 Moreover, if there is no active trading market or if the volume of trading is limited, holders of our common stock may have difficulty selling their shares.
-In addition, the concentration of ownership of our outstanding common stock (approximately 70.4% held by our top five stockholders as of September 30, 2018) means that a relatively small number of stockholders have significant control over the outcomes of stockholder voting.
+In addition, the concentration of ownership of our outstanding common stock (approximately 46.6% held by our top three stockholders) means that a relatively small number of stockholders have significant control over the outcomes of stockholder voting.